Getting Started Guide

 Setting up your custody schedule

-Go to Calendar → Settings to configure your custody arrangement.
+Tap the Custody Schedule button on the Calendar screen to configure your custody arrangement.
 Choose from two modes:

 Adding events